 Description: Everyone refers to TeAwa as the not-lazy river.
 This high-speed whitewater river is much different than a lazy river.
 You’ll encounter churning rapids, choppy waves, and playful water effects.
 TeAwa is a fantastic ride to spend some time while waiting for your next reserved TapuTapu ride time.

 Rafts, height restrictions, and other factors: A life vest is required.
-Height requirement is 42 inches to ride; must be 48 inches to ride without a supervising companion.
-While the lazy river has multiple entrances, TeAwa the Fearless River has just one entrance – a mystifying temple that sets the tone of adventure.
+The height requirement is 42 inches to ride and must be 48 inches to ride without a supervising companion.
+While the lazy river has multiple entrances, TeAwa the Fearless River has just one entrance – a mystifying temple that sets the tone of the adventure.
 This attraction is not overly scary, but you will want to make sure your life vest is on properly and that everyone in your party is a strong swimmer.
 Located at Rainforest Village.

-Rafts, height restrictions, and other factors: Both slides have a height requirement of 42 inches; must be 48 inches to ride alone.
-You can ride alone or with someone else in your party on a double rider raft.
+Rafts, height restrictions, and other factors: Both slides have a height requirement of 42 inches and you must be 48 inches to ride alone.
+You can ride alone or with someone else in your party on a double-rider raft.
 Riding solo generally makes for a faster ride, but riding with someone is more fun as you laugh at the tiki water jets and twisty turns.
 There is a 300-pound single-rider max and 450 pound combined weight limit.

 The Tonga slides’ entry point is to the left, while Raki’s are to the right.
 If you’re looking for a faster and more intense experience, you’ll want to hop on Raki’s water slides.
 Otherwise, go for Tonga for an easier experience.
 Located at Rainforest Village.